melezhik/swat/intro.md

 echo LOGIN OK >> login/post.txt

 echo 200 OK > restricted/zone/get.txt # this one for GET /restricted/zone
 echo welcome to restricted area >> restricted/zone/get.txt
 ```

 No need explain more so far, as swat is pretty simple and intuitive in this way.
-Let's run our first swat tests assuing an aplication runs on 127.0.0.1:3000
+Let's run our first swat tests assuring an application runs on 127.0.0.1:3000

 ```